-Confusing/scary/revealing times.
+These are confusing/scary/revealing times.
 I myself, having read extensively about the virus over the weekend, with a whirring head, felt a compulsive need to start clearing the basement and ‘tidying’ the garden in order to seek a semblance of calm.
 They were, quite smply, two things I could do to exercise a degree of ‘control’ over my realm when everything else seems to be so madly out of my control.
-And so, in no particular order, my recurring thoughts, because it also helps me to write them down, and I welcome your responses (incidently, it has been particularly fortifying to engage with so many of you via Instagram over these last few days, so thank you for that)…
+And so, in no particular order, my recurring thoughts, because it also helps me to write them down.
+And I welcome your responses.
+It has been particularly fortifying to engage with so many of you via Instagram over these last few days, so thank you for that…

 The Italians have balconies and their intrinsic gioia di vivre compels them to sing to each other, engendering comradeship, comunity and a sense of we’re all in this together.
 I salute them.
 And ponder that we Brits have double glazing and net curtains.

-Thus we’re back to prevention.
 The following are my suggestions.
-Proactive things to do so you can feel like you’re taking a degree of control over your life…
+6 proactive things to do so you can feel like you’re taking a degree of control over your life…

 1. Do everything possible to naturally boost your immune system ie eat well, keep exercising, stay hydrated, prioritise good sleep, get into cold showering!
 All of which can be done at home.
 So much more to say on this, in fact it takes up entire chapters of my book, but I’ll leave it there for now.

 2. Don’t fill your home with toxic anti-bac sprays.
 They will do more harm than good.
-Also this is a virus, not a bacteria.
-So of course instill the habit of keeping everything clean, but engaging with point 4. below is without doubt the most effective thing to do.
+Also this is a virus, not a bacteria, so they won’t kill it anyway.
+Use standard dish soap instead.
+Of course instill the habit of keeping everything clean, but engaging with point 4. below is without doubt the most effective thing to do.

 6. Finally, look for some wonder rather than more woe.
 The neighbour who gave me a huge bunch of rosemary, cut from his garden.
 Other acts of kindness that we can also read about.
 The ability of the Chinese to build a new hospital in 10 days!
 The videos of the Italians singing.
 The beauty of Spring beckoning regardless of all this turmoil.